eppineda/Game-of-Life/README.md

 UI controls top-to-bottom.
 Skipping around essentially bypasses important configuration and will probably result in non-sensical behavior.

-D. Did not test thoroughly transition rules for cases where a cell was supposed to die or be rejuvenated.
+<del>D. Did not test thoroughly transition rules for cases where a cell was supposed to die
+or be rejuvenated.</del>

 <del>E. The game really should stop when all cells are dead.</del>